 According to a Cincinnati news report from May 15, 2018, “Kentucky will be the first state to establish joint custody or equally shared parenting time as the legal starting point in every divorce case.”

 Whether or not this trend continues and spreads remains to be seen.
 50/50 split parenting time may become the norm, but it may not.
-What this illustrates is how child custody and child custody law continues to transform over time.
+(Again, no two situations are identical, thus no two custody cases ever play out exactly the same.)
+What this illustrates is how child custody and child custody laws continue to transform over time.

 Change in the law often comes at a glacial pace, but it does come.
 And as it has over the years, you can bet it will continue to do so.
-Though current laws take pains to place parents on equal footing, it doesn’t always work out like that, but the future may be more equitable.
+Though current laws take pains to place parents on equal footing, it doesn’t always work out like that, but the future may look more equitable.

 Related Reading: Should I Hire a Lawyer?